Do you have a wood repair project that involves filling holes or cracks?

 A well-mixed slurry of sawdust and glue will be workable enough to hold some shape, but not runny.
 A dry mixture will not adhere correctly, and a runny mixture will shrink and need additional applications.

-As shown below, I apply a thin layer of glue on the surface just before using the wood filler.
+As shown below, a thin layer of glue is applied to the surface just before using the filler.
 Doing this strengthens the damaged wood and helps the filler bond well.

 Using the putty knife, the filler is applied by repeatedly packing it into the damaged area.
 Then smoothed out as best as possible.